chrissimpkins/Crunch/docs/SERVICE.md

 ## Crunch Image(s) macOS Right Click Menu Service

-The Crunch Image(s) macOS service supports parallel PNG image optimization through a right click Services menu item after you select one or more images in the macOS Finder window.
-You must install the Crunch macOS GUI application prior to use of this macOS service because the GUI application package contains the pngquant and zopflipng dependencies that are required for execution of the image optimization.
+The Crunch Image(s) macOS service supports parallel PNG image optimization through a right-click Services menu item after you select one or more images in the macOS Finder window.
+You must install the Crunch macOS GUI application before use of this macOS service because the GUI application package contains the pngquant and zopflipng dependencies that are required for execution of the image optimization.

 ### Quick macOS Service Install